dan2097/opsin/README.txt

 Non detachable bridge prefixes e.g. epoxymethano, ethano Fused ring systems involving non 6-membered rings which are not in a "chain" cannot be numbered e.g. indeno[2,1-c]pyridine can be numbered, benzo[cd]indole cannot

-The following functional classes: Lactones, sultams, lactams, sultims, lactims, acetals, hemiacetals and ketals
+The following functional classes: Lactones, sultams, lactams, sultims and lactims

 ##################################################